newrelic/nri-flex/docs/wiki_draft/command.md

 # `commands`

 The `commands` API allows retrieving information from any application or shell command executed.
+It can accept multiple commands that are executed sequentially.

 ## Basic usage